UX DESIGN • CONTENT DESIGN • UX WRITING

 Here is what our users say about the updated sign-up process and gender identity options:

-• Following industry standarts.
+• Following industry standards is a must.
 As mentioned in Jakob's Law, users spend most of their time on other sites.
-This means that users prefer your site to work the same way as all the other sites they already know;
+This means that users prefer your site to work like all the other sites they already know.

-• Writing error messages in user-friendly way and telling users what went wrong in language they will understand.
+• It's important to write error messages in a user-friendly way and tell users what went wrong in the language they will understand.

 VIEW CASE STUDY